LeiShi/Synthetic-Diagnostics-Platform/src/FPSDP/Doc/BES/source/FPSDP.Plasma.Collisions.ADAS_file.rst

 ============

 This file contains the different kind of readers for the ADAS database.
-An abstract class (:class:`FPSDP.Plasma.Collisions.ADAS_file.ADAS_file`) is defined for the inheritance and define how to read a block of data.
+An abstract class (:class:`ADAS_file <FPSDP.Plasma.Collisions.ADAS_file.ADAS_file>`) is defined for the inheritance and define how to read a block of data.

 ADAS_file
 ---------